sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 # a) Data repository

 ## Synthetic Dataset
-Polarized groups, typically contain two densely connected groups with some cross-connections.
-This pattern can be modeled by Stochastic Block Models (SBMs).
-I have created a Jupyter Notebook file that demonstrates how to cretae such networks in a few line of code.
+Polarized groups typically contain two densely connected groups with some cross-connections.
+This pattern can be easily modeled by Stochastic Block Models (SBMs).
+I have created a Jupyter Notebook file that demonstrates how to cretae such networks in a few lines of code.

 ## Real-World Dataset